qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 The presence of this file means that the folder is a keyboard target and can be used in `make` commands.
 This is where you setup the build environment for your keyboard and configure the default set of features.

-The `rules.mk` file can also be placed in a sub-folders, and its reading order is as follows:
+The `rules.mk` file can also be placed in a sub-folder, and its reading order is as follows:

 * `keyboards/top_folder/rules.mk`
   * `keyboards/top_folder/sub_1/rules.mk`